Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Proof of Theorem

 Now, we can reduce from the decision version of the $0-1$ knapsack problem, where we can set the problem instance as selecting a set of $N = m$ items each with weight $w_j \in \mathbb{N}$, value $v_j \in \mathbb{N}$, a weight bound $W \in \mathbb{N}$, and a maximum target value $V \in \mathbb{N}$.
 We need to find out: Is there a subset $S \subseteq \{1, \dots, m\}$ such that $\sum_{j \in S} w_j \leq W$ and $\sum_{j \in S} v_j \geq V$?

-Given such an instance, we can formulate the problem where, for each item $i$ in the $0-1$ knapsack problem, we can define an option $k$ with two items: \begin{compactenum} \item Item $I^k_{i,1}$ with weight $w^k_{i,1} = 0$ and value $v^k_{i,1} = 0$, corresponding to not selecting the item $j$ \item Item $I^k_{i,2}$ with weight $w^k_{i,2} = w_j$ and value $v^k_{i,2} = v_j$, corresponding to selecting item $j$ \end{compactenum} If the knapsack problem has a subset $S$ satisfying the constraints of the MOK problem, then for each $i$ choosing item $I^i_{i,2}$ if $j \in S$ and $I^i_{i,1}$ otherwise, will lead to a valid MOK solution with total weight $\leq W$ and value $\geq V$.
-Conversely, any feasible solution that corresponds to a selection of items where each option contributes to either no weight and value or weight and value corresponding to that item selected.
+Given such an instance, we can formulate the problem where, for each item $i$ in the $0-1$ knapsack problem, we can define an option $k$ with two items: \begin{compactenum} \item Item $I^k_{i,1}$ with weight $w^k_{i,1} = 0$ and value $v^k_{i,1} = 0$, corresponding to not selecting the item $j$ \item Item $I^k_{i,2}$ with weight $w^k_{i,2} = w_j$ and value $v^k_{i,2} = v_j$, corresponding to selecting item $j$ \end{compactenum} If the knapsack problem has a subset $S$ satisfying the constraints of the MCK problem, then for each $i$ choosing item $I^i_{i,2}$ if $i \in S$ and $I^i_{i,1}$ otherwise, will lead to a valid MCK solution with total weight $\leq W$ and value $\geq V$.
+Conversely, any feasible solution corresponds to a selection of items where each option contributes either no weight and value or the weight and value corresponding to the item selected.
 In that case, the set of indices $j$ where $I^j_{j,2}$ is selected forms a feasible solution to the $0-1$ knapsack problem.

 It is clear that this process of converting the problem is polynomial time in number of inputs $N$.
-Thus, we have shown that $0-1$ knapsack $\leq_p$ MOK. \end{proof}
+Thus, we have shown that $0-1$ knapsack $\leq_p$ MCK. \end{proof}